oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

 2. Click **Create**.
 Once the job completes, the `EMPLOYEE_ADM` will no longer be in a locked, uneditable status.
 Check the status by refreshing this page (**refresh icon**) and move forward when the Most Recent Jobs Status of the `Employee_ADM` has "**Succeeded**"!

+**What You Accomplished:** Created Application Data Model "Employee ADM" for *Target Database and Schema*.

 ## Task 3:  Data Discovery- Discover Sensitive Data (Automated)

+**Objective**
-Now, lets run a **Discover Sensitive Columns** job to identify sensitive data based on the sensitive types you are interested in.
-In this case, we will focus on finding potential columns containing `EMAIL_ID` using Oracle's Pre-Defined Sensitive Type.
-The system's algorithm analyzes column data, names, and comments to identify such potential sensitive columns.
+Run "Discover Sensitive Columns" job to identify sensitive data based on the sensitive types you are interested in.
+For instance, in this case, we will focus on finding potential columns containing "Email ID" as a Sensitive Type using Oracle's Pre-Defined Sensitive Type.
+The Application Data Model's algorithm analyzes column data, names, and comments to identify such potential sensitive columns.

+**Steps**
 1. Once you've created the ADM in Task 2, highlight the *`Employee_ADM`* Model and go to Actions > Modify > Discover Sensitive Columns.

     ![DMS](./images/dms-009.png "Edit Employee_ADM Model")